soumyapal91/AIS_flow/README.md

 # Population Monte Carlo with Normalizing Flow

-This is an implementation of the methodology in "Population Monte Carlo} with Normalizing Flow".
+This is an implementation of the methodology in "Population Monte Carlo with Normalizing Flow".
 The arXiv version is available at [https://arxiv.org/pdf/2106.06064.pdf](https://arxiv.org/pdf/2106.06064.pdf)

 &nbsp;
 &nbsp;